-- Lectures &/or workshops (face-to-face &/or online): to cover theoretical concepts for each topic in the course
+- Lectures and/or workshops (face-to-face and/or online): to cover theoretical concepts for each topic in the course

 - Tutorial activities (individually and in teams): to discuss, debate, critique and solidify your ideas and extend your understanding around key concepts for each topic.

 - Self-directed study time (e.g. readings or activities around theory): to enhance and strengthen your knowledge and understanding of theoretical concepts.

 Overview of Learning Resources